fran0324/Neuro-240-Project/README.md

 ## Code

 The code was mainly my work using functions already established in the field.
-It is available as three files: one for each model.
-In every file there is the  code I ran for that model (separated in different cell boxes for the different functions) with inputs and outputs of the models.
+It is available as three file .py : one for each model (ResNet and DenseNet have also an additional ipynb file to show an example of code run).
+In every file there is the  code I ran for that model.
 The codespace used was google colab.
 ##  Metrics

 - **Pixel Accuracy**